 Here’s a true story.
 A man caught a large rattlesnake and kept it in a cage.
-One day he got brave with the snake and decided to use it to jokingly give his wife a good scare.
+One day he decided to use the snake to jokingly give his wife a good scare.
 He opened up the cage, firmly placed a stick directly behind the snack’s head, caught the snake, and put it into a bag.
 Then he carried the bag into his living room and dumped the snake out onto the floor in front of his wife.
 Naturally, she shrieked in horror and fled the room as the man enjoyed a hearty laugh.

-Then came the job of getting the snake back into the bag.
-The man took his stick and again placed it behind the snake’s head even as the rest of the snake’s body writhed and twisted.
+Now it was time for the job of getting the snake back into the bag.
+The man took his stick and again placed it behind the snake’s head as the rest of the snake’s body writhed and twisted.
 Everything was going as planned until the man made the mistake of pressing down too hard on the stick.
-Suddenly the stick snapped and broke in the middle.
-This freed up the snake’s head and with lightning speed the snake turned and struck the man’s index finger.
+The pressure caused the stick to suddenly snap and break in the middle.
+This freed up the snake’s head and with lightning speed the snake turned and bit the man’s index finger.
 As the deadly fangs plunged deep into the finger, in rushed the poison.

-So how does the story end?
+So, how did the story end?
 Well, thanks to good medical treatment the man’s life was saved.
 The finger, however, had to be amputated.
-For the rest of his life when someone would ask the man how he lost his index finger he would say, “A snake bit me.”
+For the rest of his life, whenever someone would ask the man how he lost his index finger, he would say, “A snake bit me.”
 And when he was asked, “How did a snake bite you?” he would answer, “The stick broke.”